bast/dirac-meeting-2017/composable-libraries.md

 - Team B implements the algorithm based on the specs

-### Everything that is not fair use or clean room design is derivative work
+### Everything that is not *fair use* or clean room design is derivative work

 - Consider this when using or distributing code
 - Consider this when choosing a license
 - Choose a standard license
+- Choose an open source license if you wish to enable derivative work

+### You cannot copyright an idea, only an expression of an idea

+---

+## Outlook/vision

+Write me ...

+---

+## Things I need to improve

+- Documentation
+- Make it easier to use
+- Make it easier to cite
+- Publish the code (just putting it out on GitHub is not enough)
+- Make it easier to contribute